 If you’re looking to add a workhorse of a treadmill to your home gym, we recommend the NordicTrack Commercial 1750.

-Whether you’re into long-distance jogs or shorter sprint sessions, you’ll likely enjoy the NordicTrack Commercial 1750 treadmill, which scored a perfect 5 out of 5 on several of our testing categories, including conveniences, dynamic programming, durability, and ergonomics.
+If you’re wanting an incline for long-distance jogs or shorter sprint sessions, you’ll likely enjoy the NordicTrack Commercial 1750 treadmill, which scored a perfect 5 out of 5 on several of our testing categories, including conveniences, dynamic programming, durability, and ergonomics.

-One of the reasons this is great for running is because this machine has a 0 to 12% incline and a 0 to -3% decline for a challenging uphill or downhill run.
+One of the reasons this treadmill is great is because this machine has a 0 to 12% incline and a 0 to -3% decline for a challenging uphill or downhill run.
 Plus, the 22-inch-wide-by-60-inch-long deck is sizable enough for most cardio enthusiasts to take long strides.
+That said, in our testing, the 37-inch safety clip only came out when our tester was about three-quarters of the way back on the running deck, allowing for plenty of room to run until you tire.

 Kate Meier, GGR’s head of content and former marathon runner, used the 1750 for long, steady-state runs as well as short sprints.
 “I found no shaking, no wobbling, just an incredibly sturdy machine,” she says.